skochinsky/Sharp86/readme.md

 * Ctrl+Tab and Ctrl+Shift+Tab move focus between windows (aka: panels)
 * Type over an address to change position (code and data windows)
 * Shift + Up/Down in console window to scroll (but, see notes below)
-* Type "help" in console window for list of other commands.
+* Type "help" in the console window for list of other commands.

 By default, some of the above keys won't work in newer versions of Windows.
 To fix this, click the debugger window's system menu, choose Properties and turn off: "Quick Edit Mode", "Insert Mode", "Enable Ctrl Key Shortcuts", "Filter clipboard contents on paste", "Enable line wrapping selection" and "Extended text selection keys".

 ## Debugger Commands

-The debugger supports the following set of commands (from the `help` command):
+The debugger supports the following set of commands that can be typed into the console window (from the `help` command):

 ```
                   bp - Set a break point at a code location